Toward Multimodal Privacy in XR: Design and Evaluation of Composite Privatization Methods for Gaze and Body Tracking Data: Background

 \textbf{Body Movement Privacy Mechanisms.} Real-time privacy mechanisms have also been developed for body {telemetry} data, with a focus on minimizing utility degradation.
 Two notable approaches, Body-LDP~\review{}{~\cite{nair2023Going}} and Deep Motion Masking (DMM)~\review{}{~\cite{nair2023deep}}, are described in Section ~\review{5.2.}{4.2.} Nair et al. conducted empirical evaluations to measure their privacy-utility trade-offs {for competitive applications}, finding that DMM provides stronger privacy guarantees with least impact on user interaction~\review{}{~\cite{nair2023deep}}.

 \textbf{Multimodal Privacy Mechanisms.} Multimodal privacy in XR remains an emerging area.
 Recent work by Aziz et al.~\cite{aziz2024exploiting} demonstrates that adversaries can bypass unimodal protections by exploiting unprivatized modalities.
 Moreover, even when both gaze and body signals are independently privatized, residual identity information may persist, enabling successful re-identification.
+However, as the authors themselves acknowledge, their evaluation focused on a limited set of datasets and privacy mechanisms.
+In addition, the study did not incorporate evaluations to assess the usability of the proposed protections.
+Our work picks up on these two limitations and proposes multimodal evaluations on three datasets, fourteen privacy mechanisms, provides utility evaluations, and releasing the open-source XR-Privacy SDK, a Unity-based toolkit that enables XR developers to integrate privacy mechanisms into their own custom XR applications.